appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

 # Export audit logs

-This guide shows you how to export audit logs, which allows you to share system events to monitoring tools for better tracking and analysis.
+This guide shows you how to export audit logs, which allows you to share system events with monitoring tools for better tracking and analysis.